lowply/coffee/README.md

 Facebook /
 Twitter

 Good coffee stand is very rare in Ikebukuro area.
-Good for work.
+Good for work, but I don't like the town, especially that area.

 ## Kitayama - Iriya :star::star::star::star: :rocket:
 Website /